ststefa/zookeeper/README.md

 `/animals/<animal_name>`

 Start a new and asynchronous query about the animals status.
 The endpoint will immediately return a UUID which can be used for querying the state of the computation.
 The "workload" will (deterministically) take 10-20 seconds to complete.
 A separate thread will be spawned for every invocation of this endpoint, regardless of animal.
+That is, the endpoint is intentionally *not* idempotent.
+However, the query is.

 `/query/<uuid>`

 If the "computation" is still in progress then the query will return "..." as the status.
 As soon as the computation is complete, the animals status will be shown instead.

-## Simplifications
+### Simplifications

 For the sake of brevity, the implementation makes several simplifications which would probably be considered indispensable for a real world application: